opennext-io/onpc-provisioning/README.md

 ansible-playbook -i ansible/inventory/master ansible/playbooks/master-configure-system.yml
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-If you also want master node to use KVM/libvirt for running VMs you can add and extra flag
+If you don't want master node to use KVM/libvirt for running VMs you can add and extra flag

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
-ansible-playbook -i ansible/inventory/master ansible/playbooks/master-configure-system.yml --extra-vars "master_running_kvm=true"
+ansible-playbook -i ansible/inventory/master ansible/playbooks/master-configure-system.yml --extra-vars "master_running_kvm=false"
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 You can customize the IP settings of the secondary network interface using: